Masaru-DaL/Go/Investigation/README.md

 # What is Investigation ??

-This directory is a survey of the Go language.
+This directory is a survey of the Building a REST API server for Echo.